How well are you weathering the downturn?

 Don’t give up

 It doesn’t matter how bad your work is in the beginning or how many errors are there.
 The learning curve will be fairly fast because the 20ish years of writing that you had to do during education is there at the back of your mind and will be dusted off.
-You will write better, and more easily over time.
+You’ll write better, and more easily over time.

 Tag-team the task